 reduce - is it possible to reduce the amount of materials used?
 This will help to protect valuable resources.

 repair - is the product easy to repair?
 This will extend its life.

 recycle - could recycled materials be used, or is the product made from materials that are easy to recycle?

 repurpose - could the product have another use?
-Could its parts be used in other products?
+Could its parts be used in other products or projects?

-refuse - this means not accepting things that are not the best option for the environment.
+refuse - this means not accepting items that are not the best option for the environment.
 For example, is the packaging really needed?

 rethink - is there a better way to solve this problem that is less damaging to the environment?